Josh Donaldson Player Props: Yankees vs. Cubs

-The New York Yankees, including Josh Donaldson and his .500 slugging percentage over his past 10 games, take on starter Drew Smyly and the Chicago Cubs at Yankee Stadium, Saturday at 1:05 PM ET.
+On Sunday, Josh Donaldson (.594 slugging percentage in past 10 games, including four home runs) and the New York Yankees face the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
+First pitch is at 1:35 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Cubs.
+In his most recent game, he hit a home run while going 1-for-3 against the Cubs.

 Josh Donaldson Game Info & Props vs. the Cubs